Links & Navigation

 When linking to documents, indicate such after the link.
 For example, links to a PDF or Word document should appear like this:

-Don't link PDFs in your navigation
+Avoid linking PDFs in your navigation

-If the content is appropriate to include in your navigation, it's usually best to create it as page (or section of pages) in your site.
+If the content is appropriate to include in your navigation, it's usually best to create it as page (or section of pages) within your site.
 If the content must remain as a PDF or other file type, either include it as a link in the main content area of your site or in the sidebar below your navigation.

 Links should open in the same browser window